 The SUNY Ulster Nursing Program is based on a dynamic process of integrating concepts, models, and theories to create a learning environment that ensures the nursing graduate is prepared to provide safe and effective care.
 The program leads to the Associate of Science (A.S.) degree and graduates are qualified to sit for the National Council Licensure Examination for Registered Professional Nurses (NCLEX-RN).
 Nursing is a lifelong learning profession and the SUNY Ulster Nursing program has articulation agreements with over six colleges for students to pursue a seamless transfer with continuing their education.
-New York State requires all nurses to earn their bachelor's degree within ten years of licensure and many of our graduates continue past their bachelor's degree to become Advanced Practice Registered Nurses.
+New York State requires all nurses to earn their bachelor's degree to become Advanced Practice Registered Nurses.